emidiomatheus/nlw-return-server/README.md

 ```
 npm run dev
 ```
-You can test the API using Insomnia or Postman, or run the web project available in the repository "nlw-return-web" and test enough UI
+You can test the API using Insomnia or Postman, or run the web project available in the repository "nlw-return-web" and test through UI

 ## 📑 License
 This project is under the MIT License.